Damascus detainees languish while Syria envoys talk

 Other former detainees end up heeding the warning to leave.

-"I wasn't going to live paralyzed by paranoia, not to mention the fear for my safety that my family felt all the time," said Mohammad, 28.
+"I wasn't going to live paralysed by paranoia, not to mention the fear for my safety that my family felt all the time," said Mohammad, 28.

 He was recently released after 20 months in detention in Damascus and, like other former detainees, asked to be identified only by his first name.
 During his captivity, Mohammad's older brother was also detained and died in custody.